frees-io/freestyle/README.md

 constructing your program.
 Unfortunately this results in a decent amount of boilerplate in order to properly combine and [compose ADTs]().

 Freestyle simplifies this process by automatically generating all the boilerplate you need in order to compose `Free` monads/applicatives operations originating from unrelated ADTs.

 Freestyle also provides the necessary implicit machinery to agreggate algebras into modules and submodules to achieve Onion style architectures built atop Free. where you can group your concerns into logical components.

 Freestyle goal is to empower users unleashing the full power of Functional Programming based arhcitectures in Scala while remaining beginner friendly.
-To discover all Freestyle has to offer please visit its detailed documentation.

 ## Example